Renddslow/mattmcelwee.com/content/economics/ministerial-tithes.md

 [^efree-tithe]: The Evangelical Free Church has very little published online about giving in general, let alone any notion that their members are expected to tithe.
 While many denominations will include the tithe in a book of order or denominational bylaws, the EFCA has no such statement.
 It has been marked "no" for this reason.
 [^district]: This is not actually backed by any specific document I have encountered through the AG.
 Rather, it is the most common defense by ministers within the AG for this practice.
 [^richter-1]: Richter, Sandra, _Stewards of Eden: What Scripture Says About the Environment and Why It Matters_, (Downers Grove, IL: IVP Academic, 2020).
+[^quartet]: This is a term developed by Tim Keller in his book _Generous Justice_.
+[^croteau-1]: Croteau, David A., _You Mean I Dont Have to Tithe?: A Deconstruction of Tithing and a Reconstruction of Post-Tithe Giving_, (Eugene, OR: Pickwick Publications, 2010).